 Cities are fundamentally ecological spaces.
 They are ecosystems packed with trees and vegetation that comprise an urban forest.
 They house birds, insects, small mammals, diverse ecological habitats, and more.
-People live in them.
 They are connected to suburban and rural areas along ecological gradients.
 Human well being, social justice and effective urban design is intimately connected to the health of urban ecosystems.
 Cities are habitat for people, and urban design with nature at the center is essential to resilience, sustainability, and livability.

-We believe that nature in cities — by which we mean cities as ecosystems of people, green and blue nature, biodiversity, and built infrastructure…habitat for people— needs more voices, more perspectives and expanded conversation about its critical importance for people and how it can be promoted, conserved, managed, and in some cases designed for the good of all.
+We believe that the nature of cities—by which we mean cities as ecosystems of people, green and blue nature, biodiversity, and built infrastructure…habitat for people—needs more voices, more perspectives and expanded conversation about its critical importance for people and how it can be promoted, conserved, managed, and in some cases designed for the good of all.

 We are, by design, a diverse group, and our ideas about nature in cities emerge from wide-ranging perspectives.
-Our members include biologists, ecologists, sociologists, economists, architects, landscape architects, designers, nature writers, leaders of community organizations, public space managers, lawyers, and leaders in international organizations.
-We live and work in 15 countries and six continents.
+Our contributors include activists, designers, biologists, ecologists, sociologists, economists, architects, landscape architects, nature writers, leaders of community organizations, public space managers, lawyers, and leaders in international organizations.
+We live and work in 16 countries and six continents.
 The study, understanding, and management of urban nature is fundamentally multidisciplinary, and the diversity in our collective honors this fact.

 We crave dialogue and comments from our readers.
 So please keep in touch.

 Each of the opinions expressed in publications on our site are the author’s own and emerge from the vantage point of his or her discipline, but the core themes of our writing are nature, ecosystems and biodiversity in urban settings, especially as they relate to sustainability, resilience, livability, and human well-being.